crate/cratedb-examples/topic/machine-learning/llm-langchain/README.md

 by language models.
 It provides a complete set of powerful and flexible components for building context-aware, reasoning applications.

+[LangGraph] is a low-level orchestration framework for building, managing, and deploying long-running, stateful agents.

-Please refer to the [LangChain documentation] for further information.
+Please refer to the [LangChain documentation] and the [Building Ambient Agents with LangGraph] academy material for further information.

 Common end-to-end use cases are:

 - Analyzing structured data
 - Chatbots and friends
 - Document question answering
+- Text-to-SQL (talk to your data)

 LangChain provides standard, extendable interfaces and external integrations for the following modules, listed from least to most complex: